Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 }
 ```

+It is generally suggested to keep the screen percentage above 50%, but it is not an hard limitation and anything in the range [5, 100] is supported by the system.
+It is not possible to use Dynamic resolution to go above 100% the rendering resolution.

 ## Choosing an upscale filter

 The upscale filter used can be set on the [HDRP Asset ](HDRP-Asset.md#DynamicResolution).
 It is possible to override what is set in the asset via script on a per-camera basis with: `DynamicResolutionHandler.SetUpscaleFilter(Camera camera, DynamicResUpscaleFilter filter)`, once the filter is overridden this way, the value in the HDRP asset is ignored for the given camera.